Boreas618/boreas618.github.io/posts/bert.md

 Two steps in Bert framework:  **pre-training** and **fine-tuning**.

 ::: tip Thoughts
-Both GPT and Bert use unspervised pre-training.
+GPT and Bert are semi-supervised approaches (i.e. unsupervised pre-training and supervised fine-tuning).
 :::

 ----